 There are only so many hours in a day you can work.
 And what if you want to work less – you still have to covert your living costs, right?
 Passive income streams are something I’ve looked into a lot over the past couple of years.
 They’re a great option for boosting your income, and in some cases even making a living!

 What’s a passive income stream?
 It’s basically a source of income that will probably require some time upfront, but doesn’t take up much time to keep up.
-It’s opposite is active income – income you earn in exchange for your time.
+Passive income is opposite is active income – income you earn in exchange for your time.

 Stock imagery sites

 If, like me, you provide a client with 3 logo options when you do a branding exercise – what happens to the two that don’t get chosen?
 They just stay on your hard drive taking up space?
 Why not remove the client name and any identifying features, pop on a generic name and

 upload the logo to a stock site?
 Be careful this does not break the terms of your contract.

 If you ever do any self-initiated work and you think it has commercial value – try uploading it to a stock site.
 People might purchase your illustration/graphic, but they also might see it and decide to commission you for a custom one!